Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Background and related work

-In summary, most existing methods have only asymptotic and fixed-sample validity, and most rely on additional regularity conditions to enable a bootstrap-based procedure.
-Notable exceptions are \citet{howard2022sequential}, who were the first to propose a sequential test for first-order SD based on their general construction of time-uniform and value-uniform CDF bands.
-In another line of work, building on the theory of reverse submartingales, \cite{manole2023martingale} derive time-uniform lower and upper confidence bounds for the two-sided KS statistic, which can be adapted to its one-sided version \eqref{eqn:ks_stat}.
-However, in both works, SD testing (and only first-order SD testing) arises as a special case of their objectives.
-In our simulations, we will see how sequential tests based on time-uniform CDF bands or KS bounds are more conservative than tests specifically designed for SD.
+There are two more related SAVI papers to note.
+First, as a corollary to their general construction of time-uniform CDF bands, \citet{howard2022sequential} propose a sequential test for FSD.
+Second, building on the theory of reverse submartingales, \citet{manole2023martingale} derive time-uniform lower and upper confidence bounds for the two-sided KS statistic, which can be adapted to its one-sided version \eqref{eqn:ks_stat}.
+Whereas the first paper primarily studies time-uniform CDF estimation, the second focuses on convex divergence estimation, with FSD testing appearing only as a special case in both.
+We will see in simulations that these sequential tests are generally far more conservative than tests specifically designed for SD.